-The city of Dharwad is the district headquarters of Dharwad district in the state of Karnataka, India.
-Dharwad and Hubballi (also Hubli) are twin cities in the western ghats, covering an area of about 200km, at an average elevation of about 750m above sea level.
+Dharwad and Hubballi (also Hubli), of Karnataka, are twin cities in the western ghats, covering an area of about 200km, at an average elevation of about 750m above sea level.

 Agriculture is the main economic activity in the Dharwad district.
-Apart from agricultural processing, other medium and large industry includes automobile manufacturing (Tata motors), machine tools, rubber, leather and tanning industries.
+Apart from agricultural processing, other industry includes automobile manufacturing (Tata motors), machine tools, rubber, leather and tanning industries.
 The state government is also promoting Hubballi as an information technology park under the special economic zones (SEZ) plans.

-To assess Dharwad-Hubli’s air quality, we selected a 30km x30km domain.
+To assess Dharwad-Hubli’s air quality, we selected an airshed covering 30km x30km.
 This domain is further segregated into 1km grids, to study the spatial variations in the emission and the pollution loads.

 Meteorology fields are important as they have a direct impact on air pollution concentrations.
 During periods of high precipitation or high speed winds, emissions from a city are swept away and do not have an impact on concentrations.
 On the other hand, during the winter months when temperatures and inversion heights are low, there is a greater impact of emissions on pollution concentrations.
 Low temperatures also affect behaviour through the need for space and water heating – which in turn has increases emissions.